Detecting Hate Speech with GPT-3: Results

 \subsection{Few-shot learning -- mixed category with instruction}

 }

 To reduce the chance of the model generating answers that are out of scope, a brief instruction is added to the prompt, specifying that the answers be: `sexist', `racist', or `neither'.
-The addition of an instruction successfully restricts the generated answers within the specified terms.
-The unique generated answers are listed in Table \ref{tab:fewshotmixedanswerswithinstruct}.
+The addition of an instruction successfully restricts the generated answers within the specified terms with the exception of three responses: one classification of ``racist and sexist'' and two classifications of ``both''.
+These responses were likely a result of randomness introduced by the non-zero temperature and were omitted.
+The unique generated answers are: `racist', `sexist', `neither', `both', and `racist and sexist'.

-The results of the mixed-category, few-shot learning, with instruction, experiments are presented in Table \ref{tab:fewshotmixedinstruct}.
-With the addition of an instruction in the prompt, the example set that yields the best result is Example Set 1 instead of Example Set 2.
-The addition of the instruction in the prompt increases the highest number of matches from 180 to 187; the highest accuracy rate is increased from 75 per cent to 78 per cent.
-In almost all cases the accuracy of the model increases (Figure \ref{fig:comparison})
+The results of the mixed-category few-shot learning, with instruction, experiments are presented in Tables \ref{tab:fewshotmixedinstruct-matrix} and \ref{tab:fewshotmixedinstruct-summary}, and Appendix \ref{appendxbmuxedubstryctub} provides additional detail.
+With the addition of an instruction in the prompt, Example Set 10 remains the best performing example set in terms of accuracy (86 per cent) and F1 score (78 per cent) for sexist text.
+Performance in classifying racist text is slightly more varied in this setting, with Example Set 7 performing most accurately at 88 per cent (and with the highest F1 score at 82 per cent).
+Considering the classification of racist and sexist speech overall, the models perform similarly with and without instruction when classifying racist text, but the model appears to perform slightly better at identifying sexist text when the instruction is omitted.

+However, examining label-classification matches across all categories (`sexist', `racist', and `neither'), mixed-category few-shot learning almost always performs better with instruction than without instruction (Figure \ref{fig:comparison}).
+Across all example sets, the mean proportion of matching classifications (out of 240 comments) for mixed-category few-shot learning without instruction is 65 per cent.
+The average proportion of matching classifications rises to 71 per cent for learning with instruction.

 \hypertarget{discussion}{